alus-it/AirspaceConverter/README.md

 The Windows version has graphical user interface, this should be the default way to use it:

+1. Choose the desired output format
-1. If needed, specify the QNH to be used for calculating the height of flight levels.
+2. If needed, specify the QNH to be used for calculating the height of flight levels.
-2. Select as input multiple OpenAir (.txt) and/or OpenAIP (.aip) files.
+2. Select as input multiple OpenAir (.txt) and/or OpenAIP (.aip) files or the folder containing them.
 3. Optionally it is possible to load multiple raster map files (.dem) with the terrain altitude.
 4. Specify a default terrain altitude to be used for the points not under terrain raster map coverage.
-5. The output can be done in KML or directly compressed as KMZ.
+5. Press the button convert to start the conversion process.
 6. Verify if the output is correct and report any problem found.

 Disclaimer
 ----------
 WARNING: this program has been still not fully tested.
-The generated output files may contains mistakes.
+The generated output files may contains errors.
+In particular the output in OpenAir is untested, so please always verify the generated files before using in flight and report any error found.
-By using this program you agree that the generated output files are just for demonstration purposes and they do not absolutely substitute the official AIP publications.
+By using this program you understand and completely agree that the generated output files (maybe wrong) are just for demonstration purposes and they do not absolutely substitute the official AIP publications.
-Please refer to official AIP publications for valid and updated airspace definitions.
+Please always refer to official AIP publications for valid and updated airspace definitions.

 Downloads
 ---------